ahonkatu/PurOja_source_files/README.md

 - 01_Data/02_Clean/data (resampled data based on the original study was in here)
 - 01_Data/02_Clean/experiment_data (used in 01_terrain_indices_experiment is saved in here)
 - 01_Data/02_Clean/03_Figures (images from 01_terrain indices images saved in here)
-- 02_Analysis/01_scripts/ (arranged in numbered files and/or numbered scripts used)
+- 02_Analysis/01_scripts/ (arranged in numbered files and numbered scripts used)
 - 02_Analysis/01_scripts/ 00_prework_files
 - 02_Analysis/01_scripts/ 01_terrain_indices_experiment
 - 02_Analysis/01_scripts/ 02_view_functions (functions used in creating the experiment festures)